How to keep a Nevis offshore company in Good Standing

 If you would like to register a company in a reliable and reputable offshore jurisdiction, you might well consider Nevis.
 The country offers everything that a true asset protection haven must have:

-- A fast company registration;
+- Fast company registration;

-- Untaxable worldwide income;
+- Favourable tax treatment of worldwide income;

 - A high level of privacy and asset protection.